francescortiz/image/README.markdown

 * **height**: [required] target height.
 Set it to a big number if you are scaling to fit horizontally.
 * **mode**: "scale" or "crop".
 Defaults to "crop". "scale" will fit the image to the given width and height without loosing proportions. "crop" will fill the given area cropping if necessary.
 * **overlay**: and overlay image to add on top of the image.
 It won't be resized.
 I use it to place a play button on top of video thumbnails.
 Overlay search path is STATIC_ROOT.
 * **mask**: a mask image. the source image has to be cropped to the mask image size.
-Mask search path is STATIC_ROOT. **If you set a mask format switches automatically to PNG**
+Mask search path is STATIC_ROOT. **If you set a mask, format switches automatically to PNG**
 * **static**: tells image to look for our image in STATIC_ROOT instead of MEDIA_ROOT.
 * **format**: one of JPG, PNG, etc.
 * **quality**: quality to use for "format"